Neko-Box-Coder/SimpleCodingStyle/README.md

 ## 🖌️ Simple Coding Style
 ---
-My own personal simple coding style for all languages.
-C++ for demo purposes.
+My own personal simple coding style for C++, but most of them can be apply to many languages.

 This is the style I used for all my personal repositories.
 And also for other people to reference if needed.